 - Incentivize enhanced community vulnerability assessments, planning and investments.

 - Bolster interagency coordination to enhance resilience.

 Across the nation, there is a proliferation of wildlife–vehicle collisions.
 National crash databases estimate there are 300,000 reported collisions per year, according to the U.S. Department of Transportation.
 However, most researchers believe those crashes are substantially underreported, estimating the number of collisions to actually be between 1 million and 2 million and steadily increasing.
-In Wyoming, 15% of all reported vehicle collisions involve big game wildlife, costing nearly $50 million annually in damages to vehicles, human injury expenses and loss of wildlife.

 Fortunately, solutions such as innovations in wildlife crossings, activated warning signs and animal detection systems have been deployed in some areas, drastically reducing wildlife–vehicle collisions in those regions.

 To achieve significant reductions in wildlife–vehicle collisions nationally, Congress should create a discrete funding source to target concentrated areas of wildlife–vehicle collisions along the country’s transportation infrastructure.